 The following types of organic orchid media are preferred by orchid hobbyists:

 Pine bark is recommended to provide natural conditions for growing orchids.
 This also lasts longer and disintegrates more slowly compared to other media like coco chips and sphagnum moss.

 Commercially available in various grades to cater for the growth of various types of orchids, it can be classified into fine grade, medium grade and coarse grade, depending on the size of the bark chips.

-I grow my orchids mostly in a mixture of bark and sphagnum moss and source them separately from Amazon.
+I grow my orchids mostly in a mixture of bark chips and sphagnum moss.
 I prefer using premium imported medium sized pine bark that is clean, with smooth edges and provides my orchids the right environment for their growth.
 Moreover, this medium lasts for 3-5 years, so it works long term and saves me the hassle of repotting frequently.
-You can check out the same here.

 Coconut Husk Chips